Ascend-Research/GENNAPE/README.md

 - Computation Graph (CG) data caches for all datasets used in the paper.
 - Code API for generating, loading and visualizing CGs.
 - Code for generating additional NAS-Benchmark and Once-for-All CGs
+- Code for generating HiAML, Inception and Two-Path CGs
 - *k*-GNN predictor demo code.

 ### Main Dependencies